-However, having an NHS Health Check doesn't guarantee that you won't get a serious health problem like heart disease or stroke.
+However, having an NHS Health Check does not guarantee that you will not get a serious health problem such as heart disease or stroke.
 It only tells you your risk of this happening and advises you on how you can lower your risk.

-As with medical tests or advice of any sort, there are small drawbacks to having an NHS Health Check:
+As with medical tests or advice of any kind, there are small drawbacks to having an NHS Health Check:

 - you may be falsely reassured by the results or advice – for example, your overall risk score might be better than average even though your body mass index (BMI) or cholesterol are high

-- you may be worried by the results you're given, especially if much of it is based on factors you can't control, such as illnesses that run in your family
+- you may be worried by the results you're given, especially if much of it is based on factors you cannot control, such as illnesses that run in your family

 - you may not receive the right follow-up tests or treatment